Nevada’s lessons for Kansas about Panasonic’s EV battery plant - NewsBreak

 When the focus turned to attracting manufacturing, the region pushed its chips to the middle of the table for the Tahoe-Reno Industrial Center , with more than 100,000 acres of land, far enough away from residential communities to prevent concerns over what kind of work would happen there.

-It attracted big-name tenants for years as it built up until it caught Tesla’s eye in 2014, leading to the company’s Gigafactory opening in 2016.
+It attracted big-name tenants for years as it built up until it caught Tesla’s eye in 2014, leading to the company’s Gigafactory opening in 2016.$10,000 sculpture missing from Shawnee Co. yard

 Bonnenfant said that put Reno on the map for a long list of other investments.